 The University started using the former Gweru Teachers’ College facilities, which included Batanai campus in Senga Township.
 The City of Gweru originally offered the new University the piece of land used by the Zimbabwe National Army as a shooting range for training purposes on condition the Defence Forces were willing to cede it.
 When the Army found no suitable alternative, the University had to look for other options.
 Fortunately Government came up with a 164 hectare piece of state land conveniently adjacent to the former Gweru Teachers’ College.
 In addition the University purchased 188 hectares from Tel One, where more teaching and student facilities are being developed.

 The University was founded as the country faced its worst economic challenges arising out of illegal sanctions imposed by western countries.
 This in turn severely limited state capacity to support public institutions, especially Universities.
 The institution had to come up with strategies of raising income to provide minimum physical infrastructure for both teaching and its management, to provide for contractual requirements of staff beyond the Government salaries and to support a massive staff development programme especially following the 2008/9 exodus of human skills from Zimbabwe.
 Quite a number of fundraising and income generation initiatives were tried but only one in the end was a success.
-And that was the establishment of the parallel programmes, which we borrowed from East African Universities.
 It is an initiative which supported spectacular infrastructure development and production of suitably qualified teaching, administrative and support staff, when the rest of the country was going through its worst economic crisis.
 This impressive growth translated itself in the successful operationalization of the multi-campus concept leading to the establishment of the Zvishavane, Harare and Kwekwe campuses.
 In recognition of its strong-willed efforts as well as sound leadership Midlands State University was also mandated to incubate the Manicaland College of Applied Sciences until it became a fully-fledged State University of Applied Sciences.